-If that eliminates the hum, you can install one of these inexpensive in-line ground isolators from Parts Express or Bass Home.
+If that eliminates the hum, you can install an inexpensive in-line ground isolators like this from Amazon.
 Note that these transformer-based ground isolators will work fine with analog cable-TV feeds, but depending on their design they may interfere with or block reception of HDTV signals via a digital cable or satellite dish feed.

 Install the ground isolator between the cable-TV feed and the input of your outboard cable-TV box or satellite tuner (or the TV display’s antenna or cable input if you have a set with a built-in TV tuner or a cable-card ready set).
 In many cases, the ground isolator will “break” the loop and remove the annoying hum or buzz by isolating the TV-cable ground.

-If a hum remains with the TV cable completely disconnected from your system, or you don’t want to risk degrading reception of HD signals from a cable or satellite system, then you may have to add a ground isolator like this Radio Shack Model 270-054 between the line-level coaxial subwoofer cable from your A/V receiver and the line-level input jack on your powered subwoofer.
+If a hum remains with the TV cable completely disconnected from your system, or you don’t want to risk degrading reception of HD signals from a cable or satellite system, then you may have to add a RCA ground isolator like these from Amazon or Crutchfield between the line-level coaxial subwoofer cable from your A/V receiver and the line-level input jack on your powered subwoofer.

 In all cases, if your subwoofer has a ground-lift screw like some of Axiom’s subwoofers, try first removing the screw (or replacing it) to see if it increases or eliminates the hum.
 It may or may not make a difference.